Newsletter 19th April 2024

 Upcoming Dates:

-Tuesday 23rd April – St George’s Day Mass in Church – parents welcome
+Tuesday 23rd April – St George’s Day Mass in Church at 9.30am – parents welcome

 Monday 6th May – Bank Holiday – SCHOOL CLOSED